Trade card

-A trade card is a square or rectangular card that is small, but bigger than the modern visiting card, and is exchanged in social circles, that a business distributes to clients and potential customers, as a kind of business card.
-Trade cards first became popular at the end of the 17th century in Paris, Lyon and London.
-They functioned as advertising and also as maps, directing the public to the merchants' stores (no formal street address numbering system existed at the time).
+A trade card is a small card, similar to a visiting card, formerly distributed to advertise businesses.
+Larger than modern business cards, they could be rectangular or square, and often featured maps useful for locating a business in the days before house numbering.
+They first became popular at the end of the 17th century in Paris, Lyon and London.

 Definition

 The term, trade card, refers to a varied group of items made of paper or of card of varying sizes and shapes.
 Trade cards evolved in different ways in Britain, America and Europe, giving rise to wide variation in their format and design.
 The characteristic features of a trade card are that it is a small printed item, used by merchants and traders to give to their customers for their use as an aid to memory.
 Trade cards were sufficiently small so that they could be carried in the gentleman's pocket or lady's purse.